r0psteev/r0psteev/README.md

 Hi, I’m a **Cybersecurity Engineer** with a Bachelor's in Software Engineering, passionate about building secure, scalable, and data-driven systems.

 My work focuses on blending cybersecurity principles with software engineering to develop tools that solve real-world security challenges.
-I’ve built systems like:

 ---